solidigm/endurance_profiler/README.md

 Prints the Write Amplification Factor (WAF) and other information for the NVMe SSD.

+**clean**

+Removes all the files that were created when running the tool.
+Including the log file.

 **setDevice nvmeXnX**

 Sets the NVMe device to be monitored.